JonnishaCampbell/configure-ad/README.md

 	- Create a Domain Controller VM, Windows Server 2022, and name it DC-1
 	- Set the Domain Controller's NIC private IP address to be static
 	- Create a Client VM, Windows 10, and name it Client-1
-		- Use the same resource group and Vnet created in previous step
+		- Use the same resource group and Vnet created in the previous step
-	- Go to Network Watcher and check topology (making sure that the Resource group and Virtual machine is running on the same virtual network)
+	- Go to Network Watcher and check topology (making sure that the Resource group and Virtual machine are running on the same virtual network)

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

 2. Ensure Connectivity between the client and domain controller VM
-	- Use remote desktop to log into Client-1 and ping DC-1 private IP address (ping -t ip address)
+	- Use remote desktop to log into Client-1 and ping DC-1 private IP address (ping -t IP address)
 	- Log into DC-1 and enable ICMPv4 on windows local firewall
 		- This allows DC-1 to accept ICMP traffic
-	- Go back to Client-1 command prompt to see if ping is successful
+	- Go back to the Client-1 command prompt to see if the ping is successful

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>